htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/README.md

 Start the EPAgent using the provided control script in &lt;epa_home&gt;/bin.

 ## How to create an ACC bundle for Infrastructure Agent (APMIA)
 The files located in the 'post-10.5' folder are already preconfigured for creating a bundle.
-Place a copy of your CLI file _data_ folder.
+Place a copy of your CLI file in the _data_ folder.
 Delete 'readme.txt' in this folder.
 Obtain a copy of 'PrintMetric.pm' from your EPAgent archive and place in the 'lib/perl/Wily'.
 Delete 'readme.txt' in this folder.